CNES/shareloc/docs/source/user_manual_functions.rst

  * **image information** in order to use geotransform, details in :ref:`user_manual_conventions` section.
  * :term:`EPSG` **code** to specify ground coordinate system

-``shareloc.localization.Localization`` class collect these data to set up the localization functions.
+``shareloc.geofunctions.localization.Localization`` class collect these data to set up the localization functions.
 It is possible to use geometric model directly using ``shareloc.grid.Grid`` and ``shareloc.rpc.rpc.RPC`` for advanced used.

 .. code-block:: console